meet-projects/Y1-Summer-Labs/03. Variables and Debugging Lab/Debugging.md

-> Before we start, navigate to the Repl.it assignment associated with this lab in the Teams tab!
+> Before we start, navigate to Repl.it and `+ Create Repl` with the title `Debugging - Your Name`

 ## Instructions:

 ### Debugging Practice:
 Below, you can find 3 mini programs that are written incorrectly.
-We will provide what each program's intention is, and your job is to copy-paste it to your **Repl.it** and fix it!
+We will provide what each program's intention is, and your job is to copy-paste it to your **Repl.it** editor and fix it!

 1. Intention: Print out `"My name is student"`
 ```python